 Dr. Kojo Cobba Essel

-*Dr Essel is a medical doctor, holds an MBA and is ISSA certified in exercise therapy and fitness nutrition and a candidate of corrective exercise.
+*Dr. Essel is a medical doctor, holds an MBA and is ISSA certified in exercise therapy, fitness nutrition and corrective exercise.
+He is the author of the award-winning book, ‘Unravelling The Essentials of Health & Wealth.’

 Thought for the week – “although chest pain is commonly attributed to heart disease, many people with heart disease say they experience a vague discomfort for which PAIN doesn’t seem to be an adequate description”